-Most Americans enroll in Medicare part A when they turn 65.
+Most Americans enroll in Medicare Part A when they turn 65.
 Since it comes at no cost to you (provided you’ve paid Medicare taxes), there’s little reason not to.
 However, not everyone chooses to enroll in part B, as it comes with monthly premiums.
 If you decide to enroll in part B after already being enrolled in part A, you’ll need to apply with form CMS-40b.
+For all medicare and retirement planning, consider working with a financial advisor who can help create the right roadmap for you.

 What Is Form CMS-40b?